IVSoftware/mstest-conditionals/README.md

         // In RUN mode, will show as a skipped test.
         // In DEBUG mode:
         // - WILL: Break on Thrown
-        // - UNLESS: AssertInconclusiveExecption is disabled in Exception Settings window.
+        // - UNLESS: AssertInconclusiveException is disabled in Exception Settings window.
         Assert.Inconclusive($"Requirement not met for {TestContext?.TestName}");
     }
 }